Photo du membre - DUCREUX Sylvie

 During her PhD under the supervision of Dr. Susan Treves at the University of Basel, Switzerland (2002-2006), she studied the functional effects of mutations in the ryanodine receptor type 1 (RyR1) in association with several skeletal muscle disorders (malignant hyperthermia, central cortex disease, multi-minicore disease).

-As a postdoctoral researcher at the University of Fribourg in Switzerland in the group of Prof. Beat Schwaller (2006-2010), she focused on the role of parvalbumin, a Ca2+ binding protein, in skeletal muscle physiology.
+As a postdoctoral researcher at the University of Fribourg in Switzerland, in the group of Prof. Beat Schwaller (2006-2010), she focused on the role of parvalbumin, a Ca2+-binding protein, in skeletal muscle physiology.

-During her second postdoctoral fellowship at the University Claude Bernard Lyon 1 (UCBL1) in the Center of Genetics and Molecular and Cellular Physiology (2010-2012), she contributed to establish the role of the non-selective Ca2+ channel Transient Receptor Potential Vanilloid 1 (TRPV1 ) in skeletal muscle.
+During her second postdoctoral fellowship at the University Claude Bernard Lyon 1 (UCBL1) in the Center of Genetics and Molecular and Cellular Physiology (2010-2012), she contributed to establishing the role of the non-selective Ca2+ channel Transient Receptor Potential Vanilloid 1 (TRPV1 ) in skeletal muscle.

 Since 2013, she is also co-leader of the CarMeN microscopy technical platform.